Fibromyalgia For Dummies - Roland Staud - E-Book

 Focus on finding a knowledgeable doctor who can diagnose your illness.
 If you have FMS, you’ll also have classic symptoms, such as chronic widespread pain and tenderness as well as fatigue, insomnia, and distress.
 A doctor who takes a thorough medical history, performs screening tests for other possible diseases, and does a careful physical examination can diagnose most FMS sufferers.
 (See Chapter 7 for advice on finding a good fibromyalgia doctor.)

-Suffering from muscle stiffness — especially in the morning
+Suffering from early morning muscle stiffness

 You may have both arthritis and fibromyalgia.
 Unfortunately, having fibromyalgia doesn’t exempt you from other medical problems.
 If you suffer from chronic stiffness, turn to Chapter 15, which includes some good, easy stretching exercises to help you with this problem.